Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 Conclusions and results
 -----------
-This project was my first approach to the Python programming language and to the developing a well structured git repository.
-Thanks to it, I gained some knowledge about to the basic concepts of Python such as creating variables, managing functions, and delivering clear and well structured code that could be easily understood by other developers.
+This project was my first approach to the Python programming language and to the developing of a well structured git repository.
+Thanks to it, I gained knowledge about to the basic concepts of Python such as creating variables, managing functions, and delivering clear and well structured code that could easily be understood by other developers.